garbagepatch/okLims22/okLims/wwwroot/adminlte/components/morris.js/README.md

 ## Contributors wanted

 I'm unfortunately not able to actively support Morris.js any more.
-I keep an eye on the issues, but I rarely have the time to fix bugs or review pull requests.
+I keep an eye on the Requests, but I rarely have the time to fix bugs or review pull requests.

 If you're interested in actively contributing to Morris.js, please contact me on the email address above.